siddharthgada/BCG-Data-Science-Job-Simulation/README.md

 ## Task 3
 ✅ Build a predictive model for churn using a random forest technique
 ## Task 4
-✅ Write an executive summary with your findings using a PowerPoint Slide
+✅ Write an executive summary with your findings

 Technologies Used:
 1. Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)